hermit-os/kernel/README.md

 3. Install the Linux kernel and its initial ramdisk on your system (see descriptions of your Linux distribution).
 4. Create the directory `hermit` in the root directory of your Linux system (`mkdir /hermit`).
 5. Copy the HermitCore kernel and the demo applications to the new directory (`cp hermit/hermit.bin /hermit ; cp hermit/tools/iso/* /hermit`).
 6. The IP device between HermitCore and Linux does currently not support IPv6.
-Consequently, disable IPv6 for the IP device `mmnif` with following command: `echo 1 > /proc/sys/net/ipv6/conf/eth0/disable_ipv6`.
+Consequently, disable IPv6 by adding following line to `/etc/sysctl.conf`: `net.ipv6.conf.eth0.disable_ipv6 = 1`.
 7. Per default, the IP device uses a static IP address range.
 Linux has to use `162.168.28.1`, where HermitCore isles start with `192.168.28.2` (isle 0).
 The network manager must be configured accordingly and consequently the file `/etc/sysconfig/network-scripts/ifcfg-mmnif` must be created with following contents:
 ```
 DEVICE=mmnif